Chris Christie: Post-gubernatorial career

-In January 2018, Christie joined ABC News as a regular network contributor.
-In November 2018, it was reported that he was being considered for the role of United States Attorney General by the Trump Administration, although William Barr was ultimately selected.
+In January 2018, Christie joined ABC News as a regular network contributor, which he continues to be part.
+In November 2018, it was reported that he was being considered for the role of United States Attorney General by the Trump administration, although William Barr was ultimately selected.
 After meeting with Trump into December 2018, Christie said he did not want to be considered for the job of White House Chief of Staff.

 Christie published a book titled Let Me Finish in January 2019.

-Also that year, he was selected for the Sports Betting Hall of Fame in recognition of his role in New Jersey's successful effort to overturn the Professional and Amateur Sports Protection Act, the U.S. federal law banning single-game sports betting outside Nevada.
+In 2019, Christie became a director of the pharmaceutical firm Pacira Biosciences.

 In May 2020, Christie stated that measures taken during the COVID-19 pandemic in the United States should be lifted for economic reasons.
 "Of course, everybody wants to save every life they can – but the question is, towards what end, ultimately? ...
 Are there ways that we can ... thread the middle here to allow that there are going to be deaths, and there are going to be deaths no matter what?"

-Christie registered as a lobbyist in June 2020.
-During the COVID-19 pandemic he was paid $240,000 for lobbying on behalf of a Tennessee-based chain of addiction treatment centers and three New Jersey hospital systems seeking federal funding.
+In 2018 Christie started a federal lobbying firm called Christie 55 Solutions.
+The firm earned roughly $1.3 million during the COVID-19 pandemic before ceasing its operations in 2021.
+Christie was paid $240,000 during the pandemic for lobbying on behalf of a Tennessee-based chain of addiction treatment centers and three New Jersey hospital systems seeking federal funding.

-Christie distanced himself from Donald Trump after the January 6, 2021 attack on the U.S. Capitol.
-In a September 9, 2021 speech at the Ronald Reagan Library in Simi Valley, California, Christie implored Republicans to reject their most extreme elements such as QAnon, white supremacists and election fraud conspiracy theorists.
+Christie distanced himself from Donald Trump after the January 6, 2021, attack on the U.S. Capitol.
+In a September 9, 2021, speech at the Ronald Reagan Library in Simi Valley, California, Christie implored Republicans to reject their most extreme elements such as QAnon, white supremacists and election fraud conspiracy theorists.

 In March 2021, Christie joined the board of directors of the New York Mets front office.
+It was reported in June 2023 that he would remain on the board while running for president.